 Select and modify data for modeling

-In this step, I used unsupervised learning methods to cluster the players in different time eras into categories that can better summarize their characters.
-In order to observe the most obvious change in limited time, I chose two subsets have the largest time gap in between, which is pre90(players data before 1990) and _10s(players data since 2010), and left aside the data in between.
+In this step, I used unsupervised learning methods to cluster the players in different time eras into categories that can better summarize their profiles.
+In order to observe the most obvious change in limited time, I chose two subsets have the largest time gap in between, which is pre-90 (players data before 1990) and 2000s (players data since 2010), and left aside the data in between.

-Before sending the dataset into the clustering model, they have to be modified by

-normalizing, the goal of normalization is to change the values of numeric columns in the dataset to a common scale, without distorting differences in the ranges of values.
+Before sending the dataset into the clustering model, they must be modified through normalization, with the goal of changing the values of numeric columns in the dataset to a common scale, without distorting differences in the range of values.
 Since the column features of our dataset have different ranges, such as the range of scoring points is from 0 to 30+, and for height and weight is even larger, but for other features like number of blocks or steal, the range tends to be much smaller.
-So for the sake of preventing the bias of the predicative model towards feature with higher number, we have to normalize the dataset.
+So, for the sake of preventing the bias of the predicative model towards feature with higher number, we have to normalize the dataset.

 Feature analysis with PCA

-PCA stands for Principal Component Analysis, it is a method used to reduce number of variables in data by extracting important ones from a large pool.
+PCA stands for Principal Component Analysis, it is a method used to reduce number of variables in datasets by extracting important ones from a large pool.
 It reduces the dimension of data with the aim of retaining as much information as possible.
 In other words, this method combines highly correlated variables together to form a smaller number of an artificial set of variables which is called “principal components” that account for most variance in the data.
 PCA uses "orthogonal linear transformation" to project the features of a data set onto a new coordinate system where the feature explains the most variance is positioned at the first coordinate (thus becoming the first principal component).